tannerhodges/async-javascript-loading/readme.md

 - As soon as you start loading over HTTP, `async` varies like crazy.
 Literally, it can load _whenever_.
 Results vary, even on a local server with caching disabled and no 3rd party code (except Browsersync).
 - One thing is certain: 17 will always fire after 8.
 Otherwise, 5 and 14 can show up in any order.

+### Dynamic

+`dynamic/index.html`

+- Dynamically loaded scripts will always execute after scripts listed in the markup.
+- The "source" order you add a dynamic script to doesn't matter at all.
+All that matters is the order you request them in and whether or not they're `async`.
+- If you want to dynamically load a script before other scripts execute (say, conditionally loading a polyfill), you have to dynamically load and defer the other scripts too.
+(The only other way, as far as I can tell, is to sticky with render-blocking scripts.)

 ## Possible Execution Orders

 If all scripts were `defer` there would only be 1 possible execution order.